Parent Organizer, Los Angeles

 - Strong technology skills with expertise in MS Office

-- Spanish speaking required for several organizing positions
+- Spanish speaking required

 - 3-5 years of professional work experience